FOUR LAKES TASK FORCE

 • Part 307 provides the legal framework for transferring privately-owned dams to public ownership and a path forward for long-term sustainability of the lakes

-• On May 28, 2019, Midland Circuit Court Judge Carras (on behalf of Midland and Gladwin counties) established the “normal” levels for each of the four lakes and approved the Four Lakes Special Assessment District
+• On May 28, 2019, Midland Circuit Court Judge Carras (on behalf of Midland and Gladwin counties) established the “normal” legal levels for each of the four lakes and approved the Four Lakes Special Assessment District

 • This was a final order, and anyone distressed by Judge Carras’ order had the right to appeal for 21 days after the entry of the order.
 There were no appeals of this order